Call for an Initial Consultation (908) 561-5577

 The NFL research may, in time, help high-school and college athletes.
 Still, more studies need to be done to determine the dangers to children and the best community and medical course of action in the treatment and prevention of TBI and other sports-related injuries among children.

-The traumatic brain injury lawyers at Aiello, Harris, Abate Law Group PC are experienced personal injury attorneys.
+The NJ traumatic brain injury lawyers at Aiello, Harris, Abate Law Group PC are experienced personal injury attorneys.
 They work with medical professionals, including neurologists, to help determine the cause of sports-related concussions, what steps could have been taken to prevent the injury, and the medical care needed to treat the condition.

-Call us today at (732) 253-4512 or contact us online.
-Your initial consultation is free.
-You can schedule an appointment at one of our office locations across New Jersey.
+Call us today at (908) 561-5577 or contact us.
+Your initial consultation will take place over the phone, and you can schedule an appointment at one of our office locations across New Jersey.